-It's a beautifully illustrated fast-playing card game which can fit into your pocket and easily accommodate 2 to 7 unsuspecting players.
+It's a beautifully illustrated fast-playing card game which can fit into your pocket and easily accommodate two to seven unsuspecting players.

 This is very probably the most ancient board game in the world, and that is no joke.
 In fact, I'd say that is the one game I WOULDN'T take on a desert island with me because I can easily make my own handsome gaming set with a patch of soft ground and some beach pebbles.
 Mancala

 Nevertheless, a handsome portable folding board can fit snugly in your pocket and is ever ready to be whipped out at curious strangers or rebellious family members in need of some discipline.
 "You're playing smart I see, but can you walk the walk?
 Um..."
 It's a perfect game for quick resolutions of family disputes—and you can play it almost anywhere.

 You can use Go board for a variety of fun games, apart from the great Go itself.
 For example, you can play Go-moku, a five-in-a-row children's game similar to naughts and crosses or Atari Go, simplified quick-playing Go, great for kids and learning the proper game itself.
 You can also play solitaire and try out various combinations in The Game of Life or just use it as a nice decorative interactive toy.

 It's great fun just playing with the pieces and trying to invent your own game which you can test with your friends and family.
 And just like Mancala, it's a perfect game for resolving family disputes.
 A quick game of five-in-a-row can be used to make a decision on a disputed issue.
 It's an immortal game that will never grow old and a worthy addition to any game collection or traveling backpack.